William John Cooper: Background

-William John Cooper was the son of William James Cooper, who immigrated to the US from Sydney, Australia, and Belle Stanley (Leary) Cooper.
+Cooper was the son of William James Cooper, who immigrated to the US from Sydney, Australia, and Belle Stanley (Leary) Cooper.
 Miss Leary was from San Francisco.
-They were married on February 22, 1882 in Sacramento, California, where William John was born.
-William James Cooper was a house painter and moved the family to Cottonwood, California near Red Bluff where William John was then enrolled in high school.
+They were married on February 22, 1882, in Sacramento, California, where William John was born.
+William James Cooper was a house painter and moved the family to Cottonwood, California, near Red Bluff where William John was then enrolled in high school.
+He graduated with honors as a member of the Class of 1902 at Red Bluff High School in Red Bluff, California.

-He obtained his bachelor's (A.B. degree, 1906, dual major in Latin and history) and master's (M.A. degree, 1917, double major in education and history) degrees from the University of California.
+He obtained his bachelor's (A.B. degree,Y Time 1906, dual major in Latin and history) and master's (M.A. degree, 1917, double major in education and history) degrees from the University of California.

 As a senior at the University of California in Berkeley, William John Cooper worked as an assistant in the Department of History.
-He also taught summer session class at the University of California in 1919, 1920, 1924, 1926, and 1927, and also a summer session class at the University of Oregon in 1923.
+He also taught summer session classes at the University of California in 1919, 1920, 1924, 1926, and 1927, and also a summer session class at the University of Oregon in 1923.
 He was a part-time instructor at Johns Hopkins University in the spring of 1932.